Startup funding. It’s kind of a big deal.

 Most entrepreneurs know that it takes more than blood, sweat and tears to launch a business.
 Cash—or lack thereof—is a major factor that can make or break your chances of creating a viable business.
 Even the smallest businesses require some capital to get started and, aside from the independently wealthy, almost all entrepreneurs will need to secure capital to fund their big idea.

 If you find yourself stressing about cash flow, know that you’re not alone.
 The number one reason most startups fail?
 Inadequate cash reserves.
-A whopping 82% of businesses fail due to cash flow problems.
+A whopping two-thirds of businesses fail in the first two years due to cash flow problems.
 It’s no wonder why 50% of founders opted not to pay themselves a wage one or more times in the past year.

-Fear not founders – there are other ways to fund your business.
-Here are seven ways to get the capital you need to reach your short term and long term business goals.
+For those who are bootstrapped and want to continue on that path, there are other ways to fund your business—especially if you’re in need of startup funding in a pinch.
+Here are three (plus a bonus!) ways to get the capital you need to reach your short-term and long-term business goals.

 Working Capital Actions

 Working capital refers to the cash used in a business’s day-to-day trading operations.
 There are plenty of ways to actively improve the working capital of your business.
 A few examples: